Introduction

 - Invest in data first — before you train a single model

-- Build a foundation — with Bronze/Silver/Gold layers and MuleSoft
+- Build a foundation — with Bronze/Silver/Gold layers and a robust integration layer

 - Measure quality — from the start, not after the fact

-Companies that understand this will lead the AI revolution.
-The others will continue to belong to the 87%.
+Companies that understand this will lead the AI revolution in industry.
+The others risk joining the ranks of unsuccessful projects.

 Ready to close the data integration gap?
 Contact us for a data audit.